It's time for session 23 of the Content Champion podcast, and this time round I'm speaking with Stan Smith of Pushing Social.

 Plus!
 The PS Question!
 Stan shares a great advanced content marketing strategy that every business should be using!

-Alternatively, you’ll find the podcast on iTunes, Stitcher and the Blackberry network.
+Alternatively, you'll find the podcast on iTunes and SoundCloud.

-Thanks for listening, I really appreciate it.
-Please leave a review on iTunes if you like what I’m doing 🙂
+Thanks for listening, we really appreciate it.
+Please leave a review on iTunes if you like Stan's episode 🙂

 Announcer: Welcome to the official podcast at ContentChampion.com.
 Join our heroic quest to discover truly epic content marketing.
 Introducing your host, the content champion himself, Loz James!